Menu Close

 Magdalena and Pernilla

-Magdalena Hjortzberg and Pernilla Ekholm run Travelsis.se and live in southern Skåne.
-Both are social workers whose main leisure interest is travelling with their family, but they also enjoy making things and travelling with friends and parents.
-They want to share the things they do that enrich their lives to inspire others.
+Magdalena and Pernilla run Travelsis.se and live in southern Skåne.
+Both are social workers, whose main leisure interest is travelling with their families, but they also enjoy making things and travelling with friends and parents.
+They are keen to share the things they do that enrich their lives to inspire others.

 Subscribe to our newsletter